Gluteal muscles: Structure

 The gluteus maximus is the largest and most superficial of the three gluteal muscles.
 It makes up a large part of the shape and appearance of the hips.
 It is a narrow and thick fleshy mass of a quadrilateral shape, and forms the prominence of the buttocks.
 The gluteus medius is a broad, thick, radiating muscle, situated on the outer surface of the pelvis.
 It lies profound to the gluteus maximus and its posterior third is covered by the gluteus maximus, its anterior two-thirds by the gluteal aponeurosis, which separates it from the superficial fascia and skin.
 The gluteus minimus is the smallest of the three gluteal muscles and is situated immediately beneath the gluteus medius.

 The bulk of the gluteal muscle mass contributes only partially to shape of the buttocks.
 The other major contributing factor is that of the panniculus adiposus (fatty layer) of the buttocks, which is very well developed in this area, and gives the buttock its characteristic rounded shape.
-The gluteal muscle bulk and tone can be improved with exercise.
-However, it is predominantly the disposition of the overlying panniculus adiposus which may cause sagging in this region of the body.
 Exercise in general (not only of the gluteal muscles but of the body in general) which can contribute to fat loss can lead to reduction of mass in subcutaneal fat storage locations on the body which includes the panniculus, so for leaner and more active individuals, the glutes will more predominantly contribute to the shape than someone less active with a fattier composition.
 The degree of body fat stored in various locations such as the panniculus is dictated by genetic and hormonal profiles.

 Gluteus maximus

 The gluteus maximus arises from the posterior gluteal line of the inner upper ilium, and the rough portion of bone including the crest, immediately above and behind it; from the posterior surface of the lower part of the sacrum and the side of the coccyx; from the aponeurosis of the erector spinae (lumbodorsal fascia), the sacrotuberous ligament, and the fascia covering the gluteus medius.
 The fibers are directed obliquely downward and lateralward; the muscle has two insertions:

 Those forming the upper and larger portion of the muscle, together with the superficial fibers of the lower portion, end in a thick tendinous lamina, which passes across the greater trochanter, and inserts into the iliotibial band of the fascia lata; and the deeper fibers of the lower portion of the muscle are inserted into the gluteal tuberosity between the vastus lateralis and adductor magnus.
 Its action is to extend and to laterally rotate the hip, and also to extend the trunk.

+The gluteus maximus is larger in size and thicker in humans than in other primates.
+Specifically, it is approximately 1.6 times larger relative to body mass compared to chimpanzees and comprises about 18.3% of total hip musculature mass versus 11.7% in chimpanzees.